Stress Isotropization in Weakly Jammed Granular Packings

 for $i\in\lbrace l,b\rbrace$.
 Qualitatively, a positive $\mathcal P_b$ corresponds to an overall dilation of the medium.
 Note that for an individual realization of our granular packing, the off-diagonal components of $\bar{\bm\sigma}^b$ in Eq.~\eqref{eq:bar_sig} may not vanish.
 Symmetry however imposes that their average over the disorder does, and in practice the off-diagonal components do not exceed $10\%$ of the diagonal ones for any of our individual packings.

-In the initial configurations, the confining pressure elicits an isotropic array of force chains [Fig.~S1].
-The application of a dipolar forcing $\mathcal S_l>0$ rearranges the force chains anisotropically as shown in Fig.~\ref{fig:gran_dip}(a).
+In the initial configurations, the confining pressure elicits an isotropic arrangement of force chains, see Fig.~S1 in~\cite{SM}.
+The application of a dipolar forcing $\mathcal S_l>0$ rearranges the force chains anisotropically as shown in Figs.~\ref{fig:gran_dip}(a) and~S2-S3.
 We focus on the outer region $r>r_\text{in}+\tfrac{1}{2}$ through which the local forcing propagates to the boundary.
-As $\mathcal S_l$ increases and nonlinearities become prevalent, the force chains located in the vicinity of the $y$ axis become weaker.
-In this example, the packing even fractures locally just above and below the orange ring of radius $r_\text{in}$.
-At the same time, the force chains in the vicinity of the $x$ axis are reinforced, both horizontally but also in directions with significant angles with the $x$ axis. {At large values of $r$, this} anisotropic propagation leads to the presence of force chains even close to the $y$ axis.
-As a result an emergent dilational boundary pressure $\mathcal P_b>0$ builds up in response to the local shear stress $\mathcal S_l$ [Figs.~\ref{fig:gran_dip}(b,c) and~S3].
-In extreme cases, this can rectify boundary stresses toward dilation in all directions, thus making them more isotropic, see Fig.~\ref{fig:gran_dip}(d).
-Under isotropic forcing $\mathcal P_l\neq0$, we additionally observe nonlinear relationships between $\mathcal P_b$ and $\mathcal P_l$ [Fig.~S4].
+As $\mathcal S_l$ increases and nonlinearities become prevalent, the force chains in the vicinity of the $y$ axis near radius $r_\text{in}$ become weaker.
+Conversely, the force chains near the $x$ axis are reinforced, both horizontally and along directions with significant angles with the $x$ axis.
+At large values of $r$, this anisotropic propagation leads to reinforced force chains even close to the $y$ axis.
+As a result, a dilational boundary pressure $\mathcal P_b>0$ emerges in response to the local shear stress $\mathcal S_l$ [Figs.~\ref{fig:gran_dip}(b) and~S4].
+In extreme cases, this can rectify the stress response toward dilation in all directions, thus making it more isotropic; see Fig.~\ref{fig:gran_dip}(c).
+Under isotropic forcing $\mathcal P_l\neq0$, we also observe nonlinear relationships between $\mathcal P_b$ and $\mathcal P_l$ [Figs.~S5-S6].
 Overall, this minimal new setup clearly shows how microscopic force chain rearrangements induce the isotropization of propagated stresses illustrated in Fig.~\ref{fig:4sketches}.

 {\bf Dependence of the non-Eshelby propagation on material behavior.} To assess the relationship between isotropization and unjamming, we now turn to theory.
 Within the linear regime, homogeneous elastic media propagate stress without alteration, such that $\mathcal P_b=\mathcal P_l$ and $\mathcal S_b=\mathcal S_l$.
 For weak nonlinearities, symmetries dictate